stefanobkk/DataCom_P2_1/README.md

 ===================

 Remark:<br/>
-1. make sure you install 'gradle'
+1. make sure you install 'gradle'<br/>
 2. now clone the submitted repo and run 'gradle installDist'<br/>
 3. as the final step on the server-side, run the following command<br/>
->./build/install/p2.1-starter/bin/p2.1-starter<br/>
+./build/install/p2.1-starter/bin/p2.1-starter<br/>
 4. to perform a test, please choose '7777' as the port along with server ip<br/>